Johnny Crowley (Gaelic footballer): Senior

 Crowley began the year by playing in six of Kerry's league games.
 He started his first championship game since the 1996 All Ireland semi-final in the Munster semi-final against Cork.
-Kerry ran out 1–14 to 1–11 winners with Crowley helping himself to 0–05 from Full Forward.
+Kerry ran out 1–14 to 1–11 winners with Crowley scoring 0–05 from full forward.
 This set up a Munster final with Tipperary.
-Kerry ended up winning comfortably on a 0–17 to 1–10 scoreline, with Crowley scoring a point.
-This set up a meeting with surprise Leinster champions Kildare, a team managed by ex Kerry player and manager Mick O'Dwyer.
-Kerry were expected to win and make a second All Ireland final in a row, but Kildare ran out surprise winners on a 0–13 to 1–09 scoreline, Crowley scoring Kerry's goal.
-He finished the year with 1-07 to his name.
+Kerry ended up winning on a 0–17 to 1–10 scoreline, with Crowley scoring a point.
+This set up a meeting with the Leinster champions Kildare.
+Kerry were expected to win and make a second All Ireland final in a row, but Kildare ran out surprise winners on a 0–13 to 1–09 scoreline.

 In 1999, Crowley was appointed captain of the Kerry team following East Kerry's county championship win.
 He started out the season by playing in seven of Kerry's league games, missing out on the Q/F loss to Meath.
 For the first time since his debut in 1995, he wouldn't face Tipperary in the Munster championship missing out on Kerry's first-round win.
 He was back for the semi-final win over Clare in a game where he scored 2 goals.
 This set up another Munster final with Cork.
-On a wet day in Cork Kerry could only manage 4 points, 2 from Crowley, as they lost out on a 2–10 to 2–04 scoreline.
-At the end of a disappointing year for the Kingdom Crowley finished with 2=02 from 2 games.
+Kerry only managed 4 points, 2 from Crowley, as they lost out on a 2–10 to 2–04 scoreline.